If you typed into Google “how to get over a breakup fast,” chances are that you just split up with a former partner.

 But look at the brighter side: By splitting up with someone who wasn’t the right partner for you, you have the chance to meet someone who would be a way better match!

 After the early stages of grieving have passed, you might be curious to know if your ex-girlfriend has a new partner.
 You’re curious to know if she’s having an easier time moving on from the breakup than you.
+You might also be curious if she's keeping tabs on you because you want to make her jealous.

 Social media makes it ridiculously easy to stalk an ex-partner.
 But that doesn’t mean that it’s good for you.
 A recent study has shown that “Facebook surveillance” of an ex-partner is associated with “greater current distress over the breakup, more negative feelings, sexual desire, and longing for the ex-partner, and lower personal growth.”